Open Accessibility Menu

 Three Types of Back Pain: How to Treat the Hurt

 Back pain is inevitable for about 80% of us within our lifetime.
-The pain we experience could be caused by nerves, muscles, ligaments, or bone.
-It could be structural, like fractures, bone spurs or pinched nerves.
+The pain we experience could be caused by nerves, muscles, ligaments, or bones.
+It could be structural, like fractures, bone spurs, or pinched nerves.
 It may be caused by a genetic abnormality, you may have suffered an injury, or it may be from the normal wear and tear of aging or arthritis.
-Sometimes the way we sit or stand, posture, or stressful lifestyle can contribute to back pain.
-Not realizing you are tightening your muscles from stress or neck strain caused by repetitive activities can be the source of back pain.
+Sometimes the way we sit or stand, our posture, or our stressful lifestyle can contribute to back pain.
+Not realizing you are tightening your muscles from stress or neck strain caused by repetitive activities can also be the source of back pain.

 Three Main Types of Back Pain